All 5 passengers aboard Titan sub are dead after a 'catastrophic implosion'

 All five passengers aboard the missing Titan submersible have died following a "catastrophic implosion of the vessel," the U.S. Coast Guard said Thursday.

 Speaking at a news conference in Boston, Rear Adm.
-John Mauger said the debris found by a remote operating vehicle on the sea floor near the wreck of the Titanic indicated the crew and passengers likely died from the failure of the craft.
+John Mauger said the debris found by a remotely operated vehicle on the sea floor near the wreck of the Titanic – roughly 900 miles east of Cape Cod in Massachusetts – indicated the crew and passengers likely died from the failure of the craft.

 "The debris is consistent with the catastrophic loss of the pressure chamber," he said.
 "Upon this determination, we immediately notified the families ...
 I can only imagine what this has been like for them.
 And I hope that this discovery provides some solace during this difficult time."